UT-ADL/autoware_mini/nodes/control/classic/README.md

 ## stanley_follower

 ROS node that receives a local path (Lane message) and a vehicle status (current_pose and current_velocity) and calculates the desired vehicle steering angle and throttle/brake command using Stanley control law.
-The implementation is based from the blog post [Three Methods of Vehicle Lateral Control: Pure Pursuit, Stanley and MPC](https://www.shuffleai.blog/blog/Three_Methods_of_Vehicle_Lateral_Control.html).
+The implementation is based on the blog post [Three Methods of Vehicle Lateral Control: Pure Pursuit, Stanley and MPC](https://www.shuffleai.blog/blog/Three_Methods_of_Vehicle_Lateral_Control.html).

 #### Parameters